cloudquery/cloudquery/website/pages/docs/plugins/sources/tailscale/configuration.md

   An API key to access Tailscale resources.
 This can be obtained from [Tailscale Keys Settings Page](https://login.tailscale.com/admin/settings/keys).

 - `tailnet`  (string, required.
 Default: `TAILSCALE_TAILNET` environment variable):
-  This is your Tailscale Tailnet name (also known as organization name).
+  This is your Tailscale tailnet name (also known as organization name).